How Secure is Salesforce?

 - Salesforce.com is dedicated to helping its customers to be more secure when accessing Salesforce accounts.
 With the evolving threat landscape, Salesforce encourages customers to take action & help to prevent unauthorized access in their Salesforce org.

 - One of the core features of a multi-tenant platform is the use of a single pool of computing resources to service the needs of many different customers.
 Salesforce protects the organization’s data from all other customer organizations by using a unique organization identifier, which is associated with each user’s session.
 Once you login to your organization, your subsequent requests are associated with your organization, using this identifier.

-- Salesforce utilizes some of the most advanced technology for Internet security available today.
+- Salesforce utilizes some of the most advanced technology for Internet security available today, like as Fully-Verified service.
 When you access the application using a Salesforce-supported browser, Transport Layer Security (TLS) technology protects your information using both server authentication and data encryption, ensuring that your data is safe, secure, and available only to registered users in your organization.